prolificinteractive/SOLID-Principles/README.md

 ## License

-SOLID & DRY is Copyright (c) 2016 Prolific Interactive.
+This project is Copyright (c) 2016 Prolific Interactive.
 It may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE